exodist/Importer/README.md

 # SUPPORTED FEATURES

+## TAGS

+You can define/import subsets of symbols using predefined tags.

+    use Importer 'Some::Thing' => ':tag';

+## /PATTERN/ or qr/PATTERN/

+You can import all symbols that match a pattern.
+The pattern can be supplied a string starting and ending with '/', or you can provide a `qr/../` reference.

+    use Importer 'Some::Thing' => '/oo/';

+    use Importer 'Some::Thing' => qr/oo/;

+## EXLUDING SYMBOLS

+You can exclude symbols by prefixing them with '!'.

+    use Importer 'Some::Thing'
+        '!foo',         # Exclude one specific symbol
+        '!/pattern/',   # Exclude all matching symbols
+        '!' => qr/oo/,  # Exclude all that match the following arg
+        '!:tag';        # Exclude all in tag

 ## RENAMING SYMBOLS AT IMPORT

 _This is a new feature,_ [Exporter](https://metacpan.org/pod/Exporter) _does not support this on its own._